-The Vital Thing Male Bosses STILL Don't Get
+The Vital Thing Male Bosses Still Don't Get

 Advertisement

-Eventually, Bennett and her female colleagues discovered an old lawsuit from the 1970s that had been filed against Newsweek, proving the organization had a long history of overlooking women in favor of their male coworkers.
-Together, Bennett's cohort researched and anonymously wrote a piece documenting Newsweek's unchanged legacy of quiet sexism — one that was eventually published by the organization itself.
+Eventually, Bennett and her female colleagues discovered an old lawsuit from the 1970s that had been filed against Newsweek, proving the organisation had a long history of overlooking women in favour of their male coworkers.
+Together, Bennett's cohort researched and anonymously wrote a piece documenting Newsweek's unchanged legacy of quiet sexism — one that was eventually published by the organisation itself.

 Advertisement